Studying AbroadCopyright: © Constanze Herbertz

 Structured Mobility Programs

 UNITECH International is a network with Chalmers University of Technology, ETH Zurich, INSA Lyon, Loughborough University, Politecnico di Milano, Trinity College Dublin, and UPC Barcelona, as well as industrial partners.
 The program offers a combination of a semester abroad, industrial internship, coaching, and workshops and is aimed at RWTH students in engineering, computer science, physics, and biotechnology.
 The stay lasts a year.

 Double Master Degree Programs

 At RWTH, you have the opportunity to earn an additional degree at another university as part of your Master's program.
-This usually means a one-year stay at the host university.
+This usually means at least a one-year stay at the host university.
 Please note that this offer is only valid for certain degree programs.
 Apply for a double Master at your department, not with International Office.

 The Blended Intensive Programs, BIP for short, are an innovative new offering among the various Erasmus+ programs.